-56. (1) The Council shall keep books of accounts, records, returns and other documents relevant to the accounts in the form approved by the Auditor-General.
+54. (1) The Council shall keep the books, records, returns of accounts and other documents relevant to the accounts in the form approved by the Auditor-General.

-(2) The Council shall submit the accounts of the Institute to the Auditor-General for audit within three months after the end of the financial year.
+(2) The Council shall, submit the accounts of the Institute to the Auditor-General for audit within three months after the end of the financial year.

-(3) The Auditor-General shall, within six months after the end of the immediately preceding financial year, audit the accounts and forward a copy each of the audit report to the Minister and the Council.
+(3) The Auditor-General shall within six months after the end of the immediately preceding financial year audit the account of the Institute and forward a copy of the report to the Council and the Minister.

-(4) The financial year of the Institute shall be the same as the financial year of Government.
+(4) The financial year of the Institute is the same as the financial year of the Government.